gvwilson/thirdbit/src/fiction/santas/index.md

 Finner spun around.
 The stone cat had turned its head toward him, but was still keeping one eye on the empty bird bath.
-"I—sure," he said lamely,
+"I—sure," he said,
-then added, "Thank you,"
-because a statue of a cat is still in some sense a cat, and one of the first lessons a santa is taught is to always be polite to cats.
+trying to act as if statues talked to him all the time, then added, "Thank you," because a statue of a cat is still in some sense a cat, and one of the first things a santa is taught is to always be polite to cats.

 "You're welcome," the cat rumbled.

-He didn't have to wait long.
+Finner didn't have to wait long.
 A tricycle taxi rolled to a gentle stop in front of the house.
 The taxi pedaller climbed out of his seat, stretched until his spine went *pop!*,